thewhitetulip/build-app-with-python-antitextbook/manuscript/03-01-understanding-variables.md

 # "" or '' is an empty string, equivalent of 0 of integer.
 ```

-Now that we learned how to create a variable, find it's data type and it's address, let's have a brief overview of the data types, we will be looking at them in detail in the next chapter.
+Let's have a brief overview of the data types, we will be looking at them in detail in the next chapter.

 ## Variable types